Nintsa/Assignment1/README.md

 •	Home: Displays featured products by all categories. <br />
 •	Product Details: Provides detailed information about a selected product. <br />
 •	WishList: Shows the items added to the user's shopping cart and show selected items offline as well. <br />
 •	Profile: Allows users to change profile picture.
-Have an information about “Terms and Conditions”. <br />
+Have an information about “Terms and Conditions”.
+Log out From Application. <br />

 ### Features:
 Browsing Products: <br />